 Let’s start with the logistics of your trip.
 If you plan on spending just one day in Yosemite you need to factor in how long it takes to travel to the park and the best entrance to take.
 You want to save as much time as possible travelling so you have more time exploring Yosemite.

 If you are travelling from the east side of the park, then you can enter using the Tiago Pass entrance.
 This is probably the most scenic route to the park.
 However, it is not open all year round.
-The entrance is open from late May until some time in fall, usually around October or November.
+The entrance is usually open from late May or early June until some time in fall, usually around October or November.

 If you are planning on visiting Yosemite in April or before that you need to use the South Entrance.
 This adds a couple of extra hours to your journey, so it might be worth considering a 2 day Yosemite itinerary.
 From Las Vegas, it takes around six to eight hours to reach Yosemite.